-In most cases your cat won’t require special medication before travelling; but if you’re unsure, ask your vet for peace of mind.
+In most cases your cat won’t require special medication before going on holiday; but if you’re unsure, ask your vet for peace of mind.
 In any case, it’s a good idea to consult with your vet about your cat’s suitability for a long journey, as every pet is different and there may be things that you haven’t considered.

-When you’re talking to your vet, consider your cat’s general health and any history of anxiety during confinement or cat travel.
+When you’re talking to your vet, consider your cat’s general health and any history of anxiety during confinement.
 If your cat has been unhappy about travelling in the past, you might want to consider whether taking them along on holiday is the best thing you can do.
 After all, your cat can’t communicate their feelings like you do, so you have to work hard to find out how they feel!

 You might also want to think about some of the practical aspects of taking your cat on holiday with you.
 If your cat takes medication, make sure you have a big enough supply to last the whole trip.
 If your vet suggests a sedative for their journey to keep them nice and calm, be aware the effects could last longer than the journey; if this is the case, your cat will need somewhere warm and secure to rest until they’ve recovered!